Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

    "@graph":[
       {
          "@type":"Article",
-         "articleBody":"Ever wondered how to make someone's day with just the right compliment?
+         "articleBody":"Ever wondered how to make someone's day with the right compliment?
 The Enneagram can help!
 This blog post tells you the best compliments for each Enneagram type.
 Learn what makes them tick and how to make them feel special.", "creator" : ["DJ Wayne"],
          "author": {
             "@type": "Person",